enzoliotti/GitHubCourse/lakeland.md

 This is a second file with more information about everything.

 Thermodynamics is a topics.
-Animal from the world is a second topic.
+Animals from the world is a second topic.
+Also lakes are important for the environment.